Kiefer Sutherland: 2010s and 2020s: Post-24 film, television, and music projects

-On 14 May 2013, it was confirmed that the show 24 would return for a limited series.
-Before that, he was also offered the lead role in the NBC drama The Blacklist.
-In May and July 2014, Fox aired the twelve-episode 24: Live Another Day, which received acclaimed reviews from critics.
-Although he did not appear in 2017's 24: Legacy, he was the show's executive producer.

-After working in the movie industry for more than 30 years, he had the chance to star with his father, Donald Sutherland, in the western-drama film Forsaken, which also stars Demi Moore and Brian Cox.
+After working in the movie industry for more than 30 years, he had the chance to star with his father, Donald Sutherland, in the 2015 western-drama film Forsaken, which also stars Demi Moore and Brian Cox.
 The film screened at the Toronto International Film Festival and received mixed reviews from critics.

-In 2015, it was announced that Sutherland was cast in the lead role of the former ABC political drama series Designated Survivor as Tom Kirkman, the President of the United States.
+In 2016, Sutherland was cast in the lead role of the former ABC political drama series Designated Survivor as Tom Kirkman, the President of the United States.
 The show was renewed by Netflix for a third season which was released on 7 June 2019.

 In 2016, Sutherland released his first album, Down in a Hole, and a music video for "Not Enough Whiskey" from the album.
 The country music songs were written by Sutherland and Jude Cole.
 The Kiefer Sutherland Band toured in April and May of that year, and debuted at the Grand Ole Opry on June 6, 2016.
 A 2017 review in The Guardian said, "you have the first Hollywood hobby act unshackled by convention and with a real shot at greatness."
 The band performed in Scotland and in Las Vegas in 2019.
 The band's second album, Reckless and Me, was released in April 2019.

-2020s

-Sutherland plays Det.
+Sutherland played Det.
 Clay Bryce in the American action thriller television series The Fugitive, which premiered on August 3, 2020.
+He also starred as lead role John Weir in the 2023 Paramount+ thriller show Rabbit Hole.
+In the 2023 film The Caine Mutiny Court-Martial, based on the two-act play of the same name, Sutherland played the role of Lieutenant Commander Phillip Queeg, the part portrayed by Humphrey Bogart in the 1954 film adaptation.
+The Caine Mutiny Court-Martial, directed by William Friedkin, premiered in September 2023 at the 80th Venice International Film Festival where it screened out of competition.
+The film is Friedkin's sole posthumous work, the director having died on August 7 of the same year.
+Brian Tallerico of RogerEbert.com praised Sutherland for bringing "unique energy" to the role, describing his performance as "one of the best acting turns of his career."
+Total Film have also praised his performance, writing Sutherland delivers "some of the best work of his career here.
+He's only briefly in the film, and yet he makes every second count, fidgeting with his hands and spitting his lines as if certain words pain him.
+He makes Queeg a complex, complicated man, not just a stock villain."

+Sutherland narrated the Apple TV+ docuseries John Lennon: Murder Without a Trial.
+It was released on Apple's streaming platform on December 6, 2023.
+In 2024, he starred in Clint Eastwood's courtroom drama Juror No. 2.